Brita Basic Faucet Filtration System (On Tap) · โ˜… 4.0 Best for Renters Check price on Amazon →

 Who should buy the Brita On Tap?

-Skip if: Your faucet is a pull-out sprayer or modern ball-style design, you already own a Brita pitcher and only drink filtered water (the pitcher is cheaper per gallon), or you have well water with serious contamination beyond what NSF 42/53 covers.
+Skip it if your faucet is a pull-out sprayer or modern ball-style design, because it simply will not fit.
+Skip it if you already own a Brita pitcher and only drink filtered water, since the pitcher is cheaper per gallon for that use.
+And skip it if you are on well water with serious contamination beyond what NSF 42 and 53 cover, where you need a more capable system.

-The On Tap is not the most exciting filter we have reviewed and it will not transform your water if you start from a clean municipal supply.
-For renters with old plumbing or anyone who wants NSF 53 lead reduction at the tap without buying a counter-top system, it is the practical answer.
+The On Tap is not the most exciting filter you can buy, and it will not change your water if you start from a clean municipal supply.
+But for renters with old plumbing who want certified lead reduction at the tap without a counter-top system, it does exactly what it promises.
+The NSF 53 certification is backed by real before-and-after numbers, the install is a two-minute job on a standard spout, and the on/off lever makes the flow drop livable.
+Accept the 40 percent flow reduction and the cosmetic scuffing, and it is the right answer for the renter it was built for.

 CertificationsNSF/ANSI 42, 53, P473 (PFOA/PFOS)